Winter Weekend Itineraries That Will Warm Your Soul

 The Watershed Café in Osceola, WI overlooks Cascade Falls on the very spot where the office of the Osceola sawmill once stood during the great logging boom along the St. Croix Watershed.
 Inside the renovated stone and wood building is a hygge hideaway that features locally sourced farm-to-table café cuisine including made-from-scratch breakfast, pastries, soups, salads, and sandwiches with premium meats and cheeses.
 Relax in front of the stone fireplace with a hot beverage or glass of wine and enjoy the local art that adorns the walls and the history that surrounds you.

 Art is deeply rooted in the hygge experience.
 It is uncomplicated, life made simple, a capturing of one moment in this vast world.
 It will stir up your soul, then put it right back at ease.
 It is beautiful and gracious and inviting, even when it’s a little dark.
 It connects us with history and culture and reminds us that for all our differences, we are much the same.
-It is satisfying to create art and incredibly comforting to know it exists browse around here.
+It is satisfying to create art and incredibly comforting to know it exists.

 Gear up and enjoy a walk through 43 acres of outdoor, large-scale sculptures that have been created in the open air by one of 40 resident artists that live on site each year.
 Join Minnesota artists for the annual Hot Metal Pour.
 This free outdoor event combines fire and ice as experienced artists pour molten iron into prepared molds.